Binder Design With RFdiffusion#

 f.write("\n".join([str(score) for score in scores]))

-Let’s just verify that our new designed model looks correct:
+Let’s now verify that our new designed and inverse-folded model looks correct:

 [18]: